Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Abstract

 \section{Abstract}

-With high penetrations of renewable generation and variable loads, there is significant uncertainty associated with power flows in DC networks such that stability and constraint satisfaction are important concerns.
-Most existing DC network optimal power flow (DN-OPF) formulations assume exact knowledge about loading conditions and do not provide stability guarantees.
-In contrast, this paper studies a \mbox{DN-OPF} formulation which considers both stability and constraint satisfaction under uncertainty.
+With high penetrations of renewable generation and variable loads, there is significant uncertainty associated with power flows in DC networks such that stability and operational constraint satisfaction are of concern.
+Most existing DC network optimal power flow (DN-OPF) formulations assume exact knowledge of loading conditions and do not provide stability guarantees.
+In contrast, this paper studies a DN-OPF formulation which considers both stability and operational constraint satisfaction under uncertainty.
 The need to account for a range of uncertainty realizations in this paper's robust optimization formulation results in a challenging semi-infinite program (SIP).
-The proposed solution algorithm reformulates this SIP into a computationally amenable problem whose solution provides a feasible operating point for the SIP.
-This algorithm constructs a convex stability set using sufficient conditions for the existence of a feasible and stable power flow solution.
-Solving an optimization problem based on this convex stability set provides generator set points which ensure that the DC network has a stable operating point for any considered uncertainty realization.
-This optimization problem takes a form similar to a deterministic DN-OPF problem and is therefore tractable.
-The proposed algorithm is demonstrated using various DC networks adapted from IEEE test cases.
+The proposed solution algorithm reformulates this SIP into a computationally tractable problem by constructing a tight convex inner approximation of the stability set using sufficient conditions for the existence of a feasible and stable power flow solution.
+Optimal generator setpoints are obtained by optimizing over the proposed convex stability set.
+The validity and value of the proposed algorithm are demonstrated through various DC networks adapted from IEEE test cases.